 6.1 Definition

-Cask strength whiskey refers to whiskey that is bottled directly from the cask without any dilution.
-It is bottled at the same strength at which it was aged in the cask, typically ranging from 50% ABV (alcohol by volume) or higher.
+In cask strength whiskey, the bottler does not dilute the whiskey and instead bottles it directly from the cask.
+Cask strength whiskey typically maintains the same strength of alcohol by volume (ABV) at which it in the cask.
+This strength often ranges from 50% or higher.
 This means that cask strength whiskey is considerably stronger and more potent than its diluted counterparts.

 6.2 Benefits of Cask Strength Whiskey